ycldingo/QTSummerSchool2021/QuantumRandomWalk/description.md

 ## Basic elements of random walks

 There are two essential elements for random walks, regardless of their version:
-- Coin

-The coin operation $\mathcal{C}$ determines the direction of the walker.
+- Coin: The coin operation $\mathcal{C}$ determines the direction of the walker.
 For example, if a 1D case is in consideration, the coin is two-sided, corresponding to the forward $|R\rangle$ and backward $|L\rangle$ shifting options.
 A common choice for this $2\times2$ coin is a Hadamard coin

 $$
 \mathcal{C}